bitruns/bitruns/README.md

 Working for one of the FANG is my goal
 🤓
 Striving to be a producer :paintbrush:, not a consumer :wastebasket:
-a free thinker, not a follower, a wiseass, not a smartass...

 ### I’m currently working on 🌱
-- Developing a fullstack web app for CEStrategies.
+- Developing a fullstack React + Express + Postgres Web App.

 ### My Must-Reads 📖
   -  Sapiens - Yuval Harari